Artistic Principles of Photography

 Think about the proportions of the photo.

-In Europe, Fibonacci, Leonardo da Vinci and Vitruvius took a mathematical approach of divine portions.
-As Vitruvius wrote in de Architectura good architecture comes from symmetry.
+Fibonacci, Leonardo da Vinci and Vitruvius took a mathematical to find what the believed are the divine portions.
+Vitruvius wrote in de Architectura good architecture comes from symmetry.
 Likewise, good photography uses symmetry and the divine ratio.
 World class photography and architecture uses the rules, to break them.
 Elements of symmetry in the background maybe, with an asymmetrical foreground.
 In the Far East, Feng Shui, meaning wind and water, embraces natures flowing elements.
 Feng Shui is the ancient art of creating flowing energy, through design with lighting and objects.
 Vastu Shastra, the ancient Indian laws of architecture, merges the two ideas of the East and West.
 The wisdom of Vastu Shastra created man made, perfectly symmetrical temples, but allow for the wild overgrowth of nature.
 So what should the photographer follow?

-Candida Höfer is a photographer with a European style, perfect symmetry.
+Candida Höfer is a photographer with a symmetrical European style.

-Jen Huang‘s photos flow in harmony, perhaps inspired by a touch of Feng Shui.
+Jen Huang takes photos that flow in harmony, perhaps inspired by a touch of Feng Shui.

 Bharat Sikka archives a culture influenced by Vastu Shastra, now mirroring the West.